spine-tools/Spine-Toolbox/docs/source/getting_started.rst

 Click **Ok** at the bottom of the form.

+.. note:: See :ref:`Tool template editor` for more information on editing Tool templates.

 So far so good.
 Now let's use this input file in our program.
 Click on the 'tool template options' button (|tool_template_options|) again, and this time select **Edit main program file...** from the popup menu.
-This will open the file 'hello_world.py' in your default editor.
+This will open the file *hello_world.py* in your default editor.

 Delete whatever it's in the file and enter the following instead::